National Performance Centre

 What assistance will be provided in terms of relocation (accommodation, school/uni, work etc)?
 Will that assistance vary depending on performance level?

-CombatAUS has an Athlete Wellbeing and Engagement (AW&E) Manager and the NPC Performance Program Manager who will work with each athlete on their specific and individual needs when relocating.
-All categorised athletes currently have access to AW&E support; during your relocation, it is recommended you work with the AW&E manager to ensure you transition into Melbourne and the NPC as well as possible.
+CombatAUS staff will work with each athlete on their specific and individual needs when relocating.
+All categorised athletes currently have access to AW&E support during your relocation, it is recommended you work with the AW&E manager to ensure you transition into Melbourne and the NPC as well as possible.
 Identifying key support networks, transferring study and employment, are all key aspects of a successful transition, as well as making sure you know (and if required use) the additional layers of support that are available to you.
 We have established a relationship with an accommodation provider (at a cost) linked to a university that can be used as an interim place to stay until an athlete finds suitable long term accommodation and for any NPC “trial” periods needed in the selection process.
 If needed we can engage with real estate agents to brief them on some of the challenges athletes face in applying for rental properties and allaying any concerns they may have, but the costs associated with accommodation and finding what is suitable are the responsibility of the athlete.
 There is a small one-off grant available for athletes to apply for in support of some of the relocation costs in moving to the NPC.
-This is available to all relocating athletes not only those outside Victoria and is not dependant on performance or categorisation but considered on an individual case by case basis.
+This is available to all relocating athletes not only those outside Victoria and is not dependent on performance or categorisation but considered on an individual case by case basis.

 Will I need to change clubs if I am a full time athlete in the NPC, either when moving from interstate or if I am already in Melbourne?